adrien2p/medusa-extender/docs/README.md

 # Features

-- :technologist: Decorators and full typings
+- :technologist: Decorators and full typing support

-> Made DX easy with the usage of decorators for modular architecture and full typings support for a better DX
+> Makes DX easy with the usage of decorators for modular architecture and full typing support for a better DX

 - :building_construction: Flexible architecture.

-> No need anymore to put your services in the services directory, your entities in the models directory and so on.
-You put your files
-> where you want.
-That way you can organize your code as modules for example and group your modules by domains.
+>  You can organize your code as modules and group your modules by domains.

-- :tada: Create or extends entities
+- :tada: Create or extend entities

-> Some of the problem that developers encounter, is that when you want to add custom fields
+> Some of the problems that developers encounter are that when you want to add custom fields
 > to an entity, it is not that easy.
-You can't extends a typeorm entity and adding custom
+You can't extend a typeorm entity and adding custom
-> fields through configuration make lost of the typings and the domains in which
+> fields through configuration makes you lose the typings and the domains in which
-> they exists.
+> they exist.
 Here, you can now extend a typeorm entity just like any other object.

-- :tada: Create or extends services
+- :tada: Create or extend services

 > If you need to extend a service to manage your new fields or update the business logic according to your new needs,
 > you only need to extend the original service from medusa and that's it.

-- :tada: Create or extends repositories
+- :tada: Create or extend repositories

-> When you extend an entity and you want to manipulate that entity in a service, you need to do that through a repository.
+> When you extend an entity and you want to manipulate that entity in a service, you need to do it through a repository.
-> In order for that repository to reflect your extended entities, but still get access to the base repository methods,
+> In order for that repository to reflect your extended entities, while still getting access to the base repository methods,
 > you are provided with the right tools to do so.

 - :tada: Create custom middlewares to apply before/after authentication